tasmota/docs/docs/.help/Contributing.md

 !!! warning
      You need a GitHub user account to be able to edit!

-If you spot an error in an article use the *Improve this article* link at the top of the page to correct it.
+If you spot an error in an article use the *Edit* (pencil icon) link at the top of the page to correct it.

 You'll be taken to the GitHub repository page of that file.